toddllm/klaviyo-reporting-poc/docs/POC_plan.md

 - **Event Injection:** Only custom events can be injected reliably and will not appear in aggregate metrics. **Option B is load-test only**; default to Option A for POC metrics.

 - **Preview vs Full Send:** A preview send logs only under “Email Preview Send.”
 For aggregate metrics, perform a **full send** (Send Now) to a list (size=1 is fine) and then pause the campaign.
+- **Date Handling:** Always use ISO 8601 UTC format for date parameters (e.g., `2025-05-01` for May 1st, 2025).
+Explicitly use UTC in your code: `datetime.datetime.utcnow()` instead of `datetime.datetime.now()`.

+- **API Version Consistency:** Always include the `Klaviyo-Api-Version: 2025-04-15` header in all API requests to ensure consistent behavior, especially for newer endpoints.
 ---

 ### 4. Profile Creation (`seed_profiles.py`)